truas/research_notes/research/_2019_Growing_a_Brain.md

 ---
 ### Notes (Try to use backlinks)
 - The paper explores two approaches of adding units: going deeper (more layers) and wider (more channels per layer).
+- Connection to [[_2020_Scaling_laws_for_neural_LMs]], architecture is not so important but as capacity increases, so does performance.
+So maybe it is sufficient to just make the model larger (w.r.t. normalization of new layers).
 ---